 In order to make reporting accessible to the entire school population, we have put together a Campus Security Team that includes the responsible employees, that makes reporting to any person in the school a more personal experience and less threatening.
 That person will make sure it gets to the Title IX Coordinator so it can be dealt with in a timely manner.
 The Title IX Coordinator's contact information is made available to all students on the website, in the catalog and in the Orientation handout.
 The school responds promptly.
-G Skin & Beauty Institute's Title IX Coordinator is Beth Wilson, 129 Commercial Drive # 3 Yorkville, Illinois 60560.
-Her emalliash@gbeautyschool.com and her phone number is 815-786-7276.
+G Skin & Beauty Institute's Title IX Coordinator is Beth Wilson, 129

+Commercial Drive # 3 Yorkville, Illinois 60560.
+Her email is beth@gheautyschool.com and her phone number is 815-786-7276.

-Campus Security Team (Title IX Coordinator, General Manager, Campus Manager, any Responsible Employee, or any person designated by the Recipient)
+Campus Security Team (Title IX Coordinator, General Manager, Campus Manager, or any person designated by the Recipient)

 Recognizing that many crimes (especially those involving sexual misconduct) are not reported to the police, the Clery Act requires schools to collect data about crimes on and around their campuses from a wide variety of sources, referred to as Campus Security Team members.
 Any member of a school's faculty or staff with "significant responsibility for student and campus activities" is considered a part of the Security Team, and has duties under the Act.
 This includes all staff at the school, teachers, manager and secretary.
-Students also have email access to the Title IX Coordinator at beth@gbeautyschool.com, Beth Wilson 129 CommerciaDrive Unit #3 Yorkville, Illinois 60560 815.786.7276
+Students also have email access to the Title IX Coordinator at beth.wilson@gbeautyschool.com

 The Act defines the last category of Security broadly to ensure complete coverage and thorough reporting of crimes.
 While members should be identified by function rather than title, this category typically includes General Managers, Campus Managers, and Administrative Assistants.
-Because of the small size of our Campus, the teaching staff has also been included as Campus Security Team Members as Responsible Employees.
+Because of the size of our Campus, the teaching staff has also been included as Campus Security Team Members.